-Make Ahead Mashed Potatoes offers the rich traditional creamy taste of mashed potatoes, along with the gift of extra time… Just when you need it most!
+Make Ahead Mashed Potatoes offer the rich traditional creamy taste of mashed potatoes, along with the gift of extra time… Just when you need it most!

 Make ahead mashed potatoes for a crowd of holiday diners, perfect!
 Let’s face it, one thing most of us need more of during holiday dinners is time, and make ahead mashed potatoes give you that!
 Your Thanksgiving table will be loaded with wonderful time-consuming dishes.
 Our make ahead mashed potatoes recipe wants to give you more time to spend with them!